scipy/scipy/doc/source/tutorial/integrate.rst

  0.00235403 0.00095156]

 The solution of `solve_ivp` with its standard parameters shows a big deviation to the airy function.
-To minimize this deviation relative and absolute tolerances can be used.
+To minimize this deviation, relative and absolute tolerances can be used.

 >>> rtol, atol = (1e-8, 1e-8)